lapulpeta/Nostrid/README.md

 ### Requirements

+* Android
+    * 7.0 or higher

 * Windows
     * 10.0.19041.0 or higher

-* Android
+* MacOS
-    * Android 7.0 or higher
+    * 11 or higher

 ### Installation

 You can find the binaries in the [Releases](https://github.com/lapulpeta/Nostrid/releases) section.

+* Android
+    * Download APK and install.

 * Windows
     * Download ZIP package, unzip and run `Install.ps1` in PowerShell.
 Follow instructions.

-* Android
+* MacOS
-    * Download APK and install.
+    * Download PKG and install.
+Since the package is unsigned you may have to control-click and choose `Open with...` > `Installer`.

 ### Building